network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 The "test\_endpoint" field is OPTIONAL, and if present MUST appear exactly once in the JSON object.
+If the "test\_endpoint" field appears more than once, the configuration information is invalid and the entire JSON object MUST be ignored.
 If present, then for the purpose of determining the IP address to which it should connect the test client MUST ignore the \<host\> part in the URLs and instead connect to one of the IP addresses indicated by the "test\_endpoint" field,